Autocar India

 April 2026 car retail sales: 12 percent YoY growth, 7 percent MoM decline

-Mahindra registered a relatively mild 7.1 percent YoY growth last month, but the SUV maker’s market share dipped – 14.21 percent in April 2025 to 13.56 percent in April 2026.
-The Scorpio N and Scorpio Classic remain Mahindra’s bestsellers, with strong support from the Thar and XUV 7XO too.
+Mahindra registered a relatively modest 7.1 percent YoY growth last month, but the SUV maker’s market share dipped to 13.56 percent from 14.21 percent in the year-ago period.
+The Scorpio N and Scorpio Classic remain Mahindra’s bestsellers, with the Thar and XUV 7XO also contributing significant volumes.

 Hyundai: 47,449 units sold

 Retaining fourth place is Hyundai, which posted a YoY sales uptick of just under 5 percent in April 2026.
-Like Mahindra, Hyundai’s market share declined – 12.45 percent in April 2025 to 11.65 percent in April 2026.
-Hyundai’s persistent top seller is the Creta, with the new Venue also witnessing healthy demand.
+Like Mahindra, Hyundai’s market share declined – from 12.45 percent in April 2025 to 11.65 percent last month.
+While the Creta remains Hyundai’s persistent top seller, the new Venue is also witnessing healthy demand.

 Toyota: 27,006 units sold